-In 2009, a Leadership Council was formed from members of URI North America Cooperation Circles to serve in guiding the development of a region-wide organization intended to provide support for the growth and strengthening of URI throughout North America.
-Since then, the region has established itself as a corporation and has been approved as a tax-exempt 501(c)3 charitable organization by the US Internal Revenue Service.
+The Council was formed in 2009 from members of URI North America Cooperation Circles and Affiliates.
+Since then, they have guided the development of a region-wide organization to provide support for the growth and strengthening of URI throughout Canada and the United States .
+The region has established itself as a corporation and has been approved as a tax-exempt 501(c)3 charitable organization by the US Internal Revenue Service.

-To learn more about applying to serve on the URI North America Leadership Council, click here.
+To learn more about the Leadership Council and how to apply to serve on it, click here.

 Adeola is a practitioner of Yoruba Traditional Spirituality; an intuitive healer, artist, coach and author with a passion for empowering individuals and all humanity.
 Her journey has allowed her to serve as a advocate for interfaith dialogues, human services and in various aspects of community development.
 Currently, Adeola is founder of the Charlotte Red Bench Garden Cooperation Circle, a member of the United Religions Initiative.
 Its purpose is to grow individual and communal capacities for love, forgiveness and compassion.